-- Charité Universitätsmedizin Berlin, Department of Surgery, Future Lab, guest researcher
+- Charité Universitätsmedizin Berlin, Department of Surgery, junior professorship Interdisciplinary Technology Transfer and Digitization in Surgery

 - Adaptive Imaging group, co-founder